 “They kept pleading, but nobody listened to them,” said the victim’s brother, Mohammed Akram.
 “My brother was killed by fake news.”

 Now WhatsApp, under pressure from political leaders and spurred by new leadership, is taking steps to root out misinformation.
 Executives held urgent meetings with political leaders in India last week, and the service is building new technology to promote news literacy.
-On Thursday, the company announced a major change, limiting the ability to forward messages — a feature that has been blamed for enabling disinformation to go viral.
+Last week, the company announced a major change, limiting the ability to forward messages — a feature that has been blamed for enabling disinformation to go viral.

 WhatsApp’s new boss — Chris Daniels, a veteran executive from WhatsApp’s parent company, Facebook — has vowed to prioritize safety.
 Daniels is playing catch-up with Facebook, which since the 2016 U.S. election has poured immense resources into combating viral fake news and other malicious content promoted by profiteers, ideologues and Russian operatives — an effort with mixed results.
 The fix at WhatsApp is even harder because the chat app was designed to be a black hole.

 The app’s encryption makes it impossible for WhatsApp’s security staff to read messages unless a user specifically reports them as problematic.
-And because WhatsApp lets people sign up with just a phone number — unlike Facebook, WhatApp does not require users to have an email address or reveal their real name — engineers have limited visibility into users’ friends or into what they’ve posted in the past, cutting them off from key clues to malicious behavior.
+And because WhatsApp lets people sign up with just a phone number, — unlike Facebook, WhatApp does not require users to have an email address or reveal their real name — engineers have limited visibility into users’ friends or into what they have posted in the past, cutting them off from key clues to malicious behavior.
 WhatsApp says the average group size is six, but it allows groups of up to 256.

 Conversations on these platforms are less visible to outsiders, journalists and fact-checkers who often debunk misinformation.
 In Colombia, Mexico and Brazil, news and fact-checking organizations have recently set up WhatsApp hotlines where people can forward along questionable content to be debunked.
 The organizations then return the correct story to the person who sent it and hope that person shares it with their groups.